 The Spider-Man show disappeared from TV shortly after I had discovered it, which was certainly frustrating—I may have (alright, so I probably did) throw a tantrum or two over it.
-It would be several years before it was revived; I believe it popped up again by 1979 or ‘80, around the same time the live-action Spider-Man show with Nicholas Hammond got started on CBS.
+It would be several years before it popped up again in re-syndication in the New York-metro market.
+I’d say it was 1978 or ‘79—around the same time the live-action Spider-Man show with Nicholas Hammond got started on CBS, I’m guessing.
 Meanwhile, along with the toys I wrote about in my previous post, I could console myself with other syndicated TV superheroes like Batman (the Adam West version), Superman (George Reeves version), and the Lone Ranger (with Clayton Moore and Jay Silverheels).
-I also have this distinct memory of watching “The Caped Crusader Caper” episode of The New Scooby-Doo Movies, either when it originally aired or when it was rerun later that same season.
+I also have this distinct memory of watching “The Caped Crusader Caper” episode of The New Scooby-Doo Movies, either when it originally aired (or at least when it was rerun later that same season).
 And of course, I flipped over the Super Friends when they premiered.

 Finally… FINALLY, my first exposure to an actual comic book came in, of all places, the local barbershop.
 In fact there are several comics I can remember specifically that I discovered there.
 They are…

 Marvel Team-Up #6 (January 1972)

 Marvel Spectacular #2 (September 1973)